Epoch (DC Comics): Fictional character biography

 Epoch arrived in the mid-20th century with an army of warriors from past and future eras and battled the Justice League for the first time.
-The battle is short-lived due to the mechanizations of Felix Faust and the Demons Three, who draw the Justice League away after they defeat part of his armies and navy.
+The battle is short-lived due to the machinations of Felix Faust and the Demons Three, who draw the Justice League away after they defeat part of his armies and navy.

 The Justice League returns to defeat the Lord of Time's various armies.
 He escapes to the year 3786 to recoup his forces and take other weapons, telling the League that they will be unable to find him.
 Superman uses a time bubble to travel with the other League to that time era, where he destroys the Lord of Time's new weapon.

 The Time Lord once again tries to conquer the 20th century by going to the future and taking control of a soldier's mind.
 He plans to make the soldier steal items which will enable the Lord of Time to regain control of his weapons.
 Batman and Robin battle him in Gotham City and alert the rest of the JLA, who are at first unable to fight the mind-controlled soldier.
 The Lord of Time is defeated by the JLA once again just after getting into their era, and the soldier is freed from his control.

 The Lord of Time uses an advanced computer known as the Eternity Brain to control the flow of time for his next bid of conquest, though he realises this will stop time and thus destroy the universe as it cannot be halted.
 He orders the Eternity Brain to retrieve Jonah Hex, Miss Liberty, the Black Pirate, Enemy Ace, and the Viking Prince from their respective eras and have them battle the Justice League and the Justice Society of America.
 The two teams are beaten in the first battle by the empowered heroes, who are then transported to the Lord of Time's base, a castle in a different dimensional space around the year 3786.
 A group of them track this trace to the Lord of Time's castle using the Cosmic Treadmill after detecting the trace that leads to the Lord of Time's year.
 The other heroes had already been defeated and imprisoned.
 The Brain uses its defences to summon beings from different times to battle them.
 With seconds to spare, Elongated Man destroys the Eternity Brain.